andresgongora/synth-shell/doc/coding_style.md

 #                         Built-in and system functions
 <!--------------------------------------+-------------------------------------->

-### Use printf (instead echo, etc)
-Printf is more versatile to use especially with more complex output lines, so do use only printf when needing to say something into terminal or variables.
-This ensures consistent code, consistent behaviour of text output, so therefore easier to debug if need ever arises to.

 ### System binary calls
 Please do not call any system binary using only it's name, wrap it in `'`, or use `which`.